Conciliatory Views and Higher-Order Disagreements, R&Red to a generalist journal

 According to conciliatory views on the epistemic significance of disagreement, it’s rational for you to become less confident in your take on some question in case you’re disagreeing over it with an epistemic peer.
 These views are intuitively appealing, but they are also known to face a powerful objection: In scenarios that involve disagreements over their own correctness, conciliatory views appear to self-defeat and, thereby, issue inconsistent recommendations.
 The main goal of this paper is to respond to this objection.
 Drawing on the work from defeasible logic paradigm, I develop a formal model of conciliatory reasoning and focus on its behavior in the troubling scenarios.
 The model suggests that the recommendations that conciliatory views issue in such scenarios are actually perfectly reasonable—even though outwardly they may look odd.

-Deontic Reasoning on the Basis of Consistency Considerations, with Christian Straßer and Joke Meheus, R&R, Review of Symbolic Logic
+Deontic Reasoning on the Basis of Consistency Considerations, with Christian Straßer and Joke Meheus, R&R from a specialist journal

 Deontic conflicts pose an important challenge to deontic logicians.
 The standard account, standard deontic logic, is not apt for addressing this challenge since it trivializes conflicts.
 Two main stratagems for gaining conflict-tolerance have been proposed: to weaken standard deontic logic in various ways, and to contextualize its reign to consistent subsets of the premise set.
 The latter began with the work of van Fraassen and has been further developed by Horty.
 In this paper we characterize this second approach in general terms.
 We also study three basic ways to contextualizes standard deontic logic and supplement each of these with a dynamic proof theory in the framework of adaptive logics.